pxai/fjs/document/content/functionaljs.md

 ```

 ## Cloning stuff
 Ok, now is when all things that we previously saw fall apart like a castle of cards.
-Well, it depends on how complex is the data structure:  if we are dealing with objects that contain other nested objects we probably could be mutating data.
+Well, it depends on how complex is the data structure: if we are dealing with objects that contain other nested objects and we don't clone them correctly, we probably could be mutating data.
+Be careful!

 ### Cloning objects
 Just to raise awareness, consider the next character object: